mendix/docs/content/en/docs/appstore/app-services/chatbot.md

 {{% todo %}}Check the description{{% /todo %}}

-The **BotContext** is Context entity which captures all input and output info for the Chatbot widget.
+The **BotContext** is a context entity which captures all input and output info for the Chatbot widget.
 The context is uniquely identified via its Name attribute.

 ![botcontext](attachments/chatbot/botcontext.png)